DIVIgor/seafood_shop/README.md

 # The Seafood Shop - a catalog app
-This is a catalog app with a content management system based on Wagtail and Django.
+This is a catalog app with content management system based on Wagtail and Django.

 ## Table of contents
 - [Table of contents](#table-of-contents)